-New KTM 990 DUKE Will Be Presented At KTM AVTODOM Dealerships
+New KTM 990 DUKE will be presented at KTM AVTODOM dealerships

-(MENAFN- ForPressRelease) Fans of speed and technical excellence will see the new model of the KTM 990 DUKE liter naked bike.
+(MENAFN- Abtodom) Fans of speed and technical excellence will see the new model of the KTM 990 DUKE liter naked bike.
 It will appear in KTM AVTODOM dealerships in early summer.

 The KTM brand timed the release of this motorcycle to coincide with the 30th anniversary of the DUKE series.
 The new model embodies the wildest expectations of brand fans.
 The 2024 KTM 990 DUKE features an updated 947cc LC8c engine from the KTM 890 DUKE R. cm power 123 hp and torque 103 N*m.
 This is the most powerful and at the same time the most compact engine in its class.
 At the same time, the total weight of the motorcycle is only 179 kg.
 The design of the KTM 990 DUKE is lightweight and durable.
 It is equipped with WP APEX suspension.
 This ensures precision and stability in corners.
 The WP APEX fork is equipped with five-stage rebound and compression adjusters.
 The five-way adjustable WP APEX Monotube rear shock also features a manual spring preload adjuster.